 Samsung has a habit of beginning its OS upgrades campaigns in Turkey.
 With this in mind, this should be the first market that users of the 2017 Galaxy J3, J5, and J7 will get Oreo.
 As for the rest, the OS should be available a couple or so weeks later.

 Galaxy A3/A5/A7 2017/2018 Oreo update

-Also, we have the new 2018 edition for these handsets up for release in next few months, by all means, the latest 2018 edition would receive the Oreo build before the 2017 ones.
+Also, we have the new 2018 edition for these handsets high on the list and by all means, the latest 2018 edition will also receive the Oreo build.

 For more coverage, check out our dedicated pages on these devices: